 The Big Decision

-You’ll eventually need to make several decisions about price, features, electrical capacity and other features, but the biggest overall choice is whether to buy a standby generator, a portable generator or an inverter generator for your home in Conway SC.
+You’ll eventually need to make several decisions about price, features, electrical capacity and other features, but the biggest overall choice is whether to buy a standby generator or an inverter generator for your home in Conway SC.

 Standby generators are what you choose when you don’t even want to know that a power outage is occurring.
 Stationary and hardwired into your electrical panel, these generators activate automatically when power is interrupted and are designed to keep an entire home running, including the HVAC system.
 They require professional installation and either a natural gas or liquid propane fuel source.
 Total costs vary by generator size and ease of installation, but you should expect to spend at least $3,000 and potentially up to $10,000.